 Through sheer will he would not die before seeing this through.

 The front doors were blasted off their hinges, as was much of the wall around them, granting access to the grand entrance hall of the building.
 The blue-white moonlight painted his silhouette against the grounds behind.
 Further back in the darkness a man watched patiently, hands folded behind his back.

-A/N: Chapter complete!
-And with insane speed no less.
+Author's Note: Chapter complete!
 Quick credit to the HP wikia for this chapter's quote, it fit nicely.
 There's no philosophical question here today, just a hope that you will share how you want the story to end.
-I'll be honest I still go back and forth about Harry surviving, even though I've made my decision.
-They both give impactful endings and there's something that shouldn't be lost in either.
 What do you think?